 Should you use all your cash and make a $300,000 down payment?
 Or should you place only $60,000 down, which is 20% of the purchase price?

 If you use all of the $300,000 to buy your new home, your monthly mortgage payment would be zero.

 If you make the smaller down payment of $60,000, your monthly mortgage would be $1,011, assuming a 3%, 30-year mortgage.

 This explains why so many people prefer to make big down payments when they buy houses.
 A big down payment translates to a small monthly payment (and in our example, the monthly payment would be zero).

 But the people who are trying to ask you to choose between big monthly payments and small monthly payments are lying to you.
 Yep, they’re tricking you by asking you the wrong question.

 The correct question is not about the amount of money you want to pay monthly, but the amount you want to invest.
 Again, it’s all about wealth creation, not debt elimination.

 $240,000 right now, as a one-time-only deposit

 Obviously, you’d prefer the strategy that results in a higher profit.
-And Figure 8-5 reveals the answer.
-Regardless of the time period, investing a large amount now produces better results than investing small amounts over long periods.
+Well, everything being equal, regardless of the time period, investing a large amount now produces better results than investing small amounts over long periods.

 Thus, while a low mortgage payment lowers your overall expenses, it also lowers your overall wealth.